 What are the best counters for Articuno in Pokémon Go?

 An Ice and Flying type, Articuno takes double damage from Steel, Fire, and Electric type attacks, and quad damage from Rock type attacks.
 It is capable of dealing Ice and Rock type damage.
-Most of the best counters will be Rock types, but with the introduction of Mega Evolution, Trainers who are able to coordinate using either Mega Evolved Charizard with Fire type teams can take advantage of the boosted damage.
+Most of the best counters will be Rock types, but with the introduction of Mega Evolution, coordinating the use of a Mega Evolved Pokémon allows for winning Fire or Electric based counters.

-The best non-Shadow counter for Articuno is the Rock type fossil Pokémon, Rampardos.
-First discovered in the Sinnoh region of Gen IV, Rampardos brings no notable weaknesses or resistances to this Raid, but as one of the strongest Rock type attackers in Pokémon Go, it can do quad damage to Articuno with Smack Down and Rock Slide.
-Even better, its first stage Cranidos is quite common, having been featured in events and eggs, and it only requires 50 Candies to fully evolve, so most players have at least one or two of this prehistoric Pokémon powered up.
+The best counter for Articuno is the Rock type fossil Pokémon, Rampardos.
+First discovered in the Sinnoh region of Gen IV, Rampardos brings no notable weaknesses to this Raid.
+As one of the strongest Rock type attackers in Pokémon Go, it can do quad damage to Articuno with Smack Down and Rock Slide.
+Even better, its first stage Cranidos is quite common, having been featured in events and Eggs, and it only requires 50 Candy to fully evolve, so most players have at least one or two of this prehistoric Pokémon powered up.

 One of the Legendary Swords of Justice, Terrakion is a Rock and Fighting type.
 It resists Rock type damage and takes normal damage from Ice type attacks.
 Although a Legendary Pokémon, Terrakion has been available in a couple of ways, so many players already have at least one powered up.
 If you're bringing Terrakion to this Raid, you'll want it to know Smack Down and Rock Slide.